SoK: Speedy Secure Finality: Endgame for Fast Finality

-This value was set to 32 ETH in the Merge.
-Because of this, entities that wished to stake larger ETH amounts did so by making several validator keys that acted like different validators but are part of the same physical node and controlled by the same entity.
-This means that if a single entity wanted to deploy 1024 ETH, they can do so by creating 32 validator keys and running all of them under the same node. \\\\ This beats the point of independent validators and puts a lot of strain on the network to collect, distribute and aggregate signatures.
-Estimates that put the number of independent nodes at around 10,000 means there are 100 times more validator keys than nodes because of the maximum effective balance. \\\\ To prevent this, the limit was recently increased from 32 ETH to 2048 ETH in the Pectra fork as described in EIP-7251 \cite{maxB}.
+\begin{proof} Each independent operator with stake $S$ must instantiate at least $\lceil S / B_{\max} \rceil$ validator keys.
+Increasing $S$ increases $k$ proportionally while leaving the operator count and thus the number of independent failure domains, unchanged.
+Therefore, $k$ grows independently of $n$. \end{proof}

+One of the ways to enable fast finality in this setup would be to increase the effective balance $B_{max}$ for validators.
 Notice that doing so will allow the validator keys to fall drastically and be closer to the number of real nodes in network today.
 Although doing so would be a practical challenge because of engineering and maintenance overhead faced by staker networks who manage these validator keys.
 Achieving this would also make the implementation of a fast finality protocol like 3SF feasible in the Ethereum network.